sjaca10/egghead-learn-vim/README.md

 `cit` copy content and be put right into insert modei `ci{` copy content inside curly brackets `{ }`
 `ci"` copy content inside quote marks `" "`

+### Copy and Pastei
+Note: the copied text does not get added to the system clipboard

+1. `v` to enter visual mode and select text
+2. `y` to copy the selected text
+3. `p` to paste the copied text

+1. `dd` to delete the current line
+2. `p` paste the deleted text

+1. `dw` delete one word
+2. `p` paste the deleted word